ffont/source/README.md

 sudo apt-get install xvfb
 ```

-* Also, SOURCE requires a Freesound API key to connect to Freesound.
+3. Before compiling, note SOURCE requires a Freesound API key to connect to Freesound.
 You should make an account in Freesound (if you don't have one) and go to [this URL to generate an APi key](https://freesound.org/apiv2/apply).
 Then you should edit the file `/source/SourceSampler/Source/api_key.example.h`, add your key, and then then save and rename the file to `/source/SourceSampler/Source/api_key.h`.

-* Then, you can use the Python3 deploy script bundled in this repo to run the compilation step (note that you need to install dependencies for the deploy script by running `pip install -r requirements_fabfile.txt`):
+4. Use the Python3 deploy script bundled in this repo to run the compilation step (note that you need to install dependencies for the deploy script by running `pip install -r requirements_fabfile.txt`):

 ```
 fab compile